Grasscutters/Grasscutter/README.md

 - Click the small button next to launch.
 - Click the launch button.
 - Log in with whatever username you want.
-Password doesn't matter.
+Password can be anything.

 ### Building